 Skip to main content

 Use this page for the agent-specific layer: how an AI workflow should choose a source, what governance to apply, and when to stop.
-The interface chooser itself — which surface to use, with the full matrix and setup — lives on Choose an interface, covering REST, WebSocket, OpenAPI, SDKs, CLI, MCP Server, Skill, and Markdown.
+Choose an interface contains the full setup matrix for REST, WebSocket, OpenAPI, SDKs, CLI, MCP Server, Skill, and Markdown.
 Do not start with a host name.
 Start with the action: cite docs, generate a route, run a shell command, call an MCP tool, use a reusable Skill, edit application code, or stream data.
 Host and harness labels only matter after the workflow selects a surface the environment can actually use.

 Source Hierarchy